Jarno Opmeer: Formula Renault

 In 2017, Opmeer continued his collaboration with MP and joined the Eurocup championship.
-He had seven-point-scoring finishes including the 5th place in the penultimate race of the season at Circuit de Barcelona-Catalunya.
+He had seven-point-scoring finishes including the fifth place in the penultimate race of the season at Circuit de Barcelona-Catalunya.
 While in the standings he ended fifteenth, behind his teammates Richard Verschoor and Neil Verhagen.

 Formula One

 In February 2017, Opmeer was inducted into the Renault Sport Academy.

 Formula One Esports

 In April 2019, Opmeer was signed to Renault–Vitality Esports Team as a driver for the third season of the F1 Esports Series.
-The Dutchman finished his first season in the competition in fourth place and helped secure his team 4th place in the teams' championship.
+He finished his first season in the competition in fourth place and helped secure his team fourth place in the teams' championship.

-For the 2020 Formula One Esports Series he moved to the Alfa Romeo Orlen Esports Team.
-He achieved 4 wins and won the drivers championship.
-He out-scored Frederik Rasmussen to win the drivers' championship by 22 points.
+For the 2020 Formula One Esports Series, Opmeer moved to the Alfa Romeo Orlen Esports Team.
+He achieved four wins and eight podiums and won the drivers championship by 22 points ahead of rival Frederik Rasmussen.

 On 26 January 2021, Opmeer announced that he has signed with the Mercedes Formula One Esports team.
 On 16 December 2021, Opmeer won the 2021 Formula One Esports Series.
-He achieved four wins and seven podiums, edging out Frederik Rasmussen by eight points.
+He achieved four wins and seven podiums, edging out Frederik Rasmussen by eight points, with Mercedes also winning the teams' championship.
+At the race of China, Opmeer went from last place to first, calling it his best race ever.

 The 2022 season proved to be much more difficult for Opmeer, as his struggles in qualifying heavily affected his race results.
-However, he won 2 races back-to-back and finished fifth overall in the championship.
+However, he won two races back-to-back and finished fifth overall in the championship.

-Jarno began the 2023–24 season by finishing second in Bahrain from P9 on the grid.
-With continued struggles in qualifying pace he would only achieve a single win this season, at Silverstone, achieving 4th overall in the drivers championship.
+Opmeer began the 2023–24 season by finishing second in Bahrain from P9 on the grid.
+With continued struggles in qualifying pace, he would only achieve a single win this season, at Silverstone, achieving fourth overall in the drivers championship.
 After the season, Opmeer left Mercedes.

-As a free agent driver, Jarno signed a multi-year deal with Red Bull Sim Racing on 21 August 2024, joining the 2023–24 drivers' champion Frederik Rasmussen at the team.
-He won his third drivers' title in the 2025 season, winning three races, with Red Bull also winning the teams' championship.
+As a free agent driver, Opmeer signed a multi-year deal with Red Bull Sim Racing on 21 August 2024, joining the 2023–24 drivers' champion Frederik Rasmussen at the team.
+He won his record-breaking third drivers' title in the 2025 season, winning three races, outscoring Ismael Fahssi by 19 points, with Red Bull also winning the teams' championship.